steven-hill/Quotes/README.md

 - MVVM, Core Data and Swift concurrency.
 - The network code uses Swift concurrency, and there is dependency injection for loose coupling and testability.
 - Persistence is achieved via Core Data.
 I was looking for an approach which separated Core Data from the rest of the app as much as possible, which ruled out using @FetchRequest in my app's views.
 For this purpose I wanted to try out Donny Wals' approach of using ObservableObject, the @Published property wrapper and NSFetchedResultsController.
 You can read his article on it [here](https://www.donnywals.com/fetching-objects-from-core-data-in-a-swiftui-project/).
-- The app includes code to support different size classes, portrait and landscape, and iPhone and iPad.
+- iPhone and iPad are both supported.
-- Light and dark modes are also supported.
+- The app includes code to support different size classes, portrait and landscape orientation, and light and dark mode.

 ### Currently working on
 - Adding unit tests.